-- Conflicts of interest

-- Corporate opportunities

-- Confidentiality

-- Fair dealing

-- Protection and proper use of company assets

-- Compliance with laws, rules and regulations (including insider trading laws) - Encouraging the reporting of any illegal or unethical behavior - 11.
-Listed foreign private issuers must disclose any significant ways in which their corporate governance practices differ from NYSE rules. - This is not intended to be a "laundry list" and may be made in a brief, general summary of material differences. - Like other exchanges, the NYSE continues to permit listed non-US companies to follow home country practices with respect to a number of corporate governance matters (based on a submission of an opinion of local counsel). - 12.
-CEO's of listed companies must certify to the NYSE each year that he or she is not aware of any violation by the company of NYSE corporate governance standards. - The certification is to be set forth in the annual report. - In light of the certifications required under the Sarbanes-Oxley Act and to be required by the SEC, the NYSE withdrew its separate certification of financial statement requirements. - 13.
-The NYSE will be able to issue a public reprimand letter to any listed company that violates a NYSE corporate governance standard, in addition to the existing penalty of delisting.
+- Conflicts of interest - Corporate opportunities - Confidentiality - Fair dealing - Protection and proper use of company assets - Compliance with laws, rules and regulations (including insider trading laws) - Encouraging the reporting of any illegal or unethical behavior - 11.
+Listed foreign private issuers must disclose any significant ways in which their corporate governance practices differ from NYSE rules. - This is not intended to be a "laundry list" and may be made in a brief, general summary of material differences. - Like other exchanges, the NYSE will continue to permit listed non-US companies to follow home country practices with respect to a number of corporate governance matters (based on a submission of an opinion of local counsel).

+12. CEO's of listed companies must certify to the NYSE each year that he or she is not aware of any violation by the company of NYSE corporate governance standards.

+- The certification is to be set forth in the annual report. - In light of the certifications required under the Sarbanes-Oxley Act and SEC rules, the NYSE withdrew its proposal for separate certification of financial statements.